emptylight370/siyuan-vscodelite-edit/README.md

   - Change display of the double tab bar
   - Fix heading icon display in incorrect position in SiYuan version 3.1.32 and above
   - Fix issue that can't load theme when theme config file should update
-- v2.2.11
-  - Fixed some legacy issues that did not affect normal use

 # Special fitness